chrisguindon/chrisguindon.github.io/content/post/adopters-eclipse-technology.md

 We expect this change will be seamless.
 The content of the Eclipse IoT [Adopters](https://iot.eclipse.org/adopters/) page won't change with this migration and the JavaScript widget hosted on iot.eclipse.org will continue to work as is.

-## How Can My Organization Become an Adaptor of Eclipse Technology?
+## How Can My Organization Become an Adoptor of Eclipse Technology?

 The preferred way to become an adapter is with a [pull-request](https://github.com/EclipseFdn/eclipsefdn-project-adopters):